ctaylo21/termy-the-terminal/README.md

 };
 ```

+**Important**: To support using `cat` to display images from your filesystem, you need to pass a valid image location and valid extension (`'jpg'`, `'png'`, or `'gif'`).
+To follow the example above, you will need to make sure your bundler (webpack, rollup, etc..) supports importing images.
+For an example of this in webpack, see the [weback docs](https://webpack.js.org/guides/asset-management/#loading-images), and for rollup, check out [@rollup/plugin-image](https://github.com/rollup/plugins/tree/master/packages/image).

 ## General

 The following sections include general features that Termy supports outside of the terminal commands.

 ### Command History

 Termy supports using the arrow keys (up and down) to move through the command history.

 ## Commands